tanaytoshniwal/tanaytoshniwal/README.md

 # About Me
 Hi folks :wave:

-I'm Tanay Toshniwal, a Full Stack Developer in MEAN (MongoDB-Express.js-Angular-Node.js) and MERN(MongoDB-Express.js-React.js-Node.js) Stack, an App Developer and a part-time Musician.
+I'm Tanay Toshniwal, a Developer by Profession and a Musician by Passion!

-I'm a Computer Science Engineer.
 I did my Bachelor's in Computer Science & Engineering from SRM Institute of Science and Technology, Chennai.
 I love to learn about how things work and try new tools and technologies.
-I love to share time with developer communities and events.

 # Skills
 ## Programming Languages: